You might already have a decent income as a freelancer or business owner.

 You may even book yourself solid with clients but you’d still like to somehow do better financially.

 You may think you just don’t have the time to do one more thing but don’t get discouraged, your email might be working against you.
 There are some simple ways to fix this.
-If you ignore these tips, you can lose some of your hard earned dollars.
+If you ignore these tips, you’ll see some money loss.

 1. It’s not just a brain fart, it’s your phone.